-Does choosing natural hair care products seem like a chore?
+Is finding natural hair care products that work a challenge?
 Learn how to make DIY natural shampoo bars for healthy hair, and you’ll be hooked on homemade.

 Since they’re solid, they have a longer shelf life than liquid shampoos.
-And they’re easy to bring along on vacation too.
+They’re easy to make and they’re easy to bring along on vacation too.
+Plus shampoo bars work great!

 - 3 teaspoons cocoa butter